RedHatGov/serverless-workshop-code/lifeline/README.md

 It's all in the devfile.yaml.
 If you have [odo installed](https://odo.dev/), just login to your cluster via CLI and run:
 > `odo push`

+And you push anytime you update code and want to send the changes to the cluster.
+Everything will very quickly update and the webapp automatically refreshes.

 ### Develop locally
 This is just the standard Node.js/React model - use npm and yarn.
 [Full details here](./README-reactapp.md)